hipstersmoothie/eslint-formatter-github/readme.md

 1. You think they way we exposed the keys is bad
 2. You are on Github Enterprise and cannot use the public app

-In these situations all you need to do is set a few environment variables.
+In these situations all you need to do is create a GitHub app and set a few environment variables.

-- `APP_ID` - Your GitHub application's ID
+### 1. Create a GitHub app

+Go to [this page](https://github.com/settings/apps) to create a new GitHub app.
+You need to set the following fields:

+- `name` - The name that shows for your app in the checks reports
+- `Homepage URL` - You can set this to anything.
+Ours is set to `https://github.com`
+- `Webhook URL` - You can set this to anything.
+Ours is set to `https://github.com`

+Then hit `Save Changes` and you're all done setting up your GitHub app.

+### 2. Set `APP_ID` environment variable

+Your GitHub application's ID.
+This can be found at the top of your GitHub app's edit page.

+### 3. Set `PRIVATE_KEY` environment variable

-- `PRIVATE_KEY` - The private RSA key for your application
+The private RSA key for your application.
+The prompt to generate the RSA key is at the bottom of your GitHub app's edit page.

+Once you have generated a key, open the file that is downloaded and copy to text into the `PRIVATE_KEY` environment variable.